MoodyReaper/python-array-unfairness/README.md

 > `Unfairness = max(4,7) - min(4,7) = 7 - 4 = 3`
 >
 > Testing for all pairs, the solution provides the minimum unfairness.

+`Basically, it is a so-called "Min-Max optimization problem"`